 A novel coronavirus emerged in Wuhan, China; in December 2019 and has widely affected the global community.
 After months of extensive effort, much remains to be understood of the pathogenesis of Coronavirus Disease 2019 (COVID-19).
 The available evidence raises a critical question: Is COVID-19 a lung disorder leading to circulatory problems, or a systemic disorder that leads to lung problems?
 If the latter scenario is correct, investigations on hypoxia conditions and the development of anti-hypoxia agents may lead to potential front-line treatments in combination with antivirals for hypoxemic COVID-19 patients.
-Hence, anti-hypoxic agents may become a potential part of combination therapy in hypoxemic respiratory failure and COVID-19.
+Hence, anti-hypoxic agents may become a potential part of covID-19.